syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/timeline/orientations.md

 # Orientations in ##Platform_Name## Timeline control

-The `orientation` property in the Timeline control allows you to specify the layout direction of the Timeline.
+The Timeline control supports the display of items in both horizontal and vertical direction by using the `orientation`.

-## Horizontal

-The Timeline items can be arranged along a horizontal axis, with each item positioned sequentially from left to right by setting the `orientation` property to `Horizontal`.

-{% if page.publishingplatform == "aspnet-core" %}

-{% tabs %}
-{% highlight cshtml tabtitle="CSHTML" %}
-{% include code-snippet/Timeline/item-configuration/separator/tagHelper %}
-{% endhighlight %}
-{% highlight c# tabtitle="Separator.cs" %}
-{% include code-snippet/Timeline/item-configuration/separator/separator.cs %}
-{% endhighlight %}
-{% endtabs %}

-{% elsif page.publishingplatform == "aspnet-mvc" %}

-{% tabs %}
-{% highlight razor tabtitle="CSHTML" %}
-{% include code-snippet/Timeline/item-configuration/separator/razor %}
-{% endhighlight %}
-{% highlight c# tabtitle="Separator.cs" %}
-{% include code-snippet/Timeline/item-configuration/separator/separator.cs %}
-{% endhighlight %}
-{% endtabs %}
-{% endif %}

 ## Vertical

-By setting the `orientation` property to `Vertical`, the timeline items can be arranged from top to bottom manner.
-By default, the Timeline items are displayed in `vertical` orientation.
+You can display the items one below the other vertically by setting the `orientation` property to `Vertical`.
+By default, the items are displayed in vertical orientation.

 {% if page.publishingplatform == "aspnet-core" %}

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}
-{% include code-snippet/Timeline/item-configuration/separator/tagHelper %}
+{% include code-snippet/timeline/orientations/horizontal/tagHelper %}
 {% endhighlight %}
 {% highlight c# tabtitle="Separator.cs" %}
-{% include code-snippet/Timeline/item-configuration/separator/separator.cs %}
+{% include code-snippet/timeline/orientations/horizontal/horizontal.cs %}
 {% endhighlight %}
 {% endtabs %}